erred/seankhliao.com/src/blog/12022-03-19-systemd-nspawnd.md

 This service just calls `systemd-nspawn` and allows settings files to override it.

 `systemd-nspawn` determines the `.nspawn` file to use based on the machine name:`-M`, `--machine`.
-This is a problem if you want to use ephemeral contianers: `-x`, `--ephemeral`, since presumably you're launching a lot of them with different names, and now you need a `.nspawn` file per launch (that you need to clean up too...).
+This is a problem if you want to use ephemeral containers: `-x`, `--ephemeral`, since presumably you're launching a lot of them with different names, and now you need a `.nspawn` file per launch (that you need to clean up too...).
 Even though it claims settings will derive the name from the directory base name,